Deputy Chris Dickerson: Dedicated family man, undisputed hero

 Through all his service to the community, Dickerson kept family first.

-Shortly after joining the U.S. Army, Dickerson married his high school sweetheart, Krista Edge, in 2010.
+Shortly after joining the U.S. Army, Dickerson married his high school sweetheart, Krista (Edge) Dickerson, in 2010.

-In 2012, Chris and Krista Dickerson had their first daughter.
-Last year, Krista gave birth to a second daughter.
+In 2012, the couple had their first daughter.
+They brought a second daughter into the world last year.

-On social media, friends and family remembered Chris as a warm and loving husband and father, who went above and beyond the call of the family man.
+On social media, friends and family remembered Dickerson as a warm and loving husband and father who went above and beyond the call of the family man.
 While he was dedicated to his job, he remained active in his children's lives.

 "It can be hard at times but you have to make the time happen for your kids sake!!!!
 And not just theirs but for yourself as well, nothing puts a bigger smile on my face then seeing my girls with a smile on theirs!!!